i05nagai/memorandum/language/english_speaking.md

         * a report to assess the impact of advertisng on children
     * assess what/how
         * the technique is being tried in classrooms to assess what effects it may have
+* conduct
+    * the custoemr conducts its business
 * assessment
     * the act of judging or deciding the amount, value, quality, or importance of something, or the judgment or decision that is made
         * Would you say that is a fair assessment of the situation?